[ Updated Oct 24, 2018 ]

-The Google Marketing Platform, announced in June of this year, consolidates Google tools for better collaboration and data sharing.
+The Google Marketing Platform consolidates Google tools for better collaboration and data sharing.
 If you use any Google product, you likely already have access to this without even realizing it.
-Visit https://marketingplatform.google.com with the email address you use to access Google products and you might see a screen that looks similar to the below
+Visit the marketing platform with the email address you use to access Google products and you might see a screen that looks similar to the below

 This above screen shows the tools already being used by an account and offers the opportunity to add other Google Marketing Platform solutions.
 In addition to the products, you will also have access to general platform tools, seen at the top: the Integration Center where you manage product links to share audience information and and data, Administration for adding and removing users, and Recently Visited to show products recently accessed.